Jacobite rising of 1745: Road to Culloden

-While much attention has been given to the ground selected by Sullivan, in reality defeat was due to numerous factors.
+While much attention has been given to the ground selected by O'Sullivan as chief of staff, in reality defeat was due to numerous factors.
 In addition to far better artillery and superior numbers, Cumberland had drilled his troops intensively in how to counter the Highland charge, which relied on speed and ferocity to break their opponents' lines.
-When successful, it resulted in quick victories like Prestonpans and Falkirk, but if it failed as at Culloden, the lightly equipped clansmen could not hold their ground.
+When a Highland charge was successful, it resulted in quick victories, like those at Prestonpans and Falkirk; but if it failed, as at Culloden, the clansmen could not hold their ground.

-Government casualties are estimated as 50 killed, plus 259 wounded, Jacobite losses being 1,200 to 1,500 dead, plus 500 prisoners.
+Government casualties are estimated as 50 killed, plus 259 wounded, with Jacobite losses amounting to 1,200 to 1,500 dead, plus 500 prisoners.
 Over the next two days, an estimated 1,500 survivors assembled at Ruthven Barracks, nominated as an assembly point before the battle.
 On 20 April, Charles ordered them to disperse until he returned from France with additional support.
-After evading capture with the help of Flora MacDonald, he was picked up by a French ship on 20 September in the Sound of Arisaig.
+After evading capture with the help especially of Flora MacDonald, he was picked up by a French ship on 20 September in the Sound of Arisaig.
 He never returned to Scotland, although the collapse of his relationship with the Scots always meant this was unlikely.